ben-wes/pd-dropdown_lua/README.md

 ## Installation
 Files should be placed in Pd's external folder in additional `dropdown_lua` subfolder.
+Requires ELSE library or `pdlua` for lua support.

 ## Usage
 Create `dropdown_lua` object.
 For message examples, see help patch.